 Produced by interviewing Dr. Fong, not by Googling it ourselves.

-We’re not talking about grabbing a few quotes from experts to throw into an article.
-We’re talking about hour long recorded interviews where we shape an entire article around the viewpoint and knowledge of an expert.
+To be clear, we’re not talking about grabbing a few quotes from experts to throw into an article.
+We’re talking about hour long recorded interviews with experts inside the client’s organization where we shape an entire article around the viewpoint and knowledge of your company.

 Solution 2: We Have a Two Pronged, Active Content Promotion Process